 Researchers have found that a large number of households in the United States are living their lives from paycheck to paycheck.
 They have little or no savings and rely heavily on the influx of cash on paydays to make ends meet.
-The Brookings Institution reported in April 2014 that 38 million American families, or nearly one-third of US households, are living paycheck to paycheck.
+The BankRate.com Financial Security Index reported in June 2017 that 24 percent of American families have no emergency savings and are living paycheck to paycheck.
 For most of these families, though, a few changes and some attention to detail could help them break that cycle and start building a savings account.

 Identify that you live paycheck to paycheck